gardener/gardener/docs/proposals/15-manage-bastions-and-ssh-key-pair-rotation.md

     - on creation, sets `metadata.annotations["gardener.cloud/created-by"]` according to the user that created the resource
     - when `gardener.cloud/operation: keepalive` is set it will be removed by GAPI from the annotations and `status.lastHeartbeatTimestamp` will be set with the current timestamp.
 The `status.expirationTimestamp` will be calculated by taking the last heartbeat timestamp and adding `x` minutes (configurable, default `60` Minutes).
     - validates that only the creator of the bastion (see `gardener.cloud/created-by` annotation) can update `spec.ingress`
+    - validates that a Bastion can only be created for a Shoot if that Shoot is already assigned to a Seed
+    - sets `spec.seedName` and `spec.providerType` based on the `spec.shootRef`
 3. `gardenlet`
     - Watches `Bastion` resource for own seed under api group `operations.gardener.cloud` in the garden cluster
     - Creates `Bastion` custom resource under api group `extensions.gardener.cloud/v1alpha1` in the seed cluster
       - Populates bastion user data under field under `spec.userData` similar to https://github.com/gardener/gardenctl/blob/1e3e5fa1d5603e2161f45046ba7c6b5b4107369e/pkg/cmd/ssh.go#L160-L171.
 By this means the `spec.sshPublicKey` from the `Bastion` resource in the garden cluster will end up in the `authorized_keys` file on the bastion host.
-4. `GCM`:
-    - During reconcile of the `Bastion` resource:
-      - according to `spec.shootRef`, sets the `status.seedName`
-      - according to `spec.shootRef`, sets the `status.providerType`
-5. Gardener extension provider <infra> / Bastion Controller on Seed:
+4. Gardener extension provider <infra> / Bastion Controller on Seed:
     - With own `Bastion` Custom Resource Definition in the seed under the api group `extensions.gardener.cloud/v1alpha1`
     - Watches `Bastion` custom resources that are created by the `gardenlet` in the seed
     - Controller reads `cloudprovider` credentials from seed-shoot namespace